alexPouivet/Interior-consultant/README.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- HTML, CSS, JQuery, JSs
+- HTML, CSS, JQuery, JS

 ## Features